jamesjboyle/CorioHealthWeb/README.md

-# CorioHealthWeb
+# Corio Health's Public-Facing Website

-This is Corio Health's page.
+This is the repository for Corio Health's public website.
+It's hosted with Github Pages.